UltraMessaging/um_tgen/README.md

 ## Loop

-Decrement a varialbe and loop if positive.
+Decrement a variable and loop if positive.
 ````
 loop LAB_ID VAR_ID
 ````